corteki/seafold/apps/editor/src/app/user-interface/panels/page-panel/README.md

-# what needs to change

-the page-panel component renders recursively but the injection of models is ugly and unmaintainable, find a better way to solve this

 # what has been addressed so far

 decorators have been created to register components and controls which are rendered at runtime.